Deep Reinforcement Learning with Spiking Q-learning: Experiments

-Due to the limitation of resources, we choose 17 top-performing Atari games selected by~\cite{tan2020strategy} to test the method.
+\end{small} Due to the limitation of resources, we choose 17 top-performing Atari games selected by~\cite{tan2020strategy} to test the method.
 The network architecture and hyper-parameters keep identical across all 17 games.
-The hyper-parameters are same with~\cite{mnih2015human}, except that we use the Adam optimizer with the learning rate 0.00025 and train for a total of 20 million frames.
+The hyper-parameters are same with~\cite{mnih2015human}, except that we use the Adam optimizer and train for a total of 20 million frames.
 This change is to improve the training efficiency of the tasks on the premise of ensuring high performance.
-Detailed tables of hyper-parameters are listed in the supplementary.
+Detailed tables of hyper-parameters are listed in the appendix.